+Dependent variable

+Predictors: (constant)

+Excluded variables

 3.2 Feeding and inflammatory response:

 Serum inflammatory markers were measured in a total of 125 samples collected from 86 of the children enrolled to the study.
 The number of samples collected from each age group are presented in Table (5).
+All patients included in the study had an early sample, and those for whom vascular access was available had a second (‘late’) sample.
 Prior to performing regression analysis, correlation analysis was used to explore the association between macronutrient intake and the inflammatory mediators.

 Table 5.
 The number of samples collected from each age group